DevoInc/python-sdk/docs/api/api_v3_changes.md

-# Devo Sender v2 to v3
+# Devo Api Client v2 to v3

 ## Main Changes
 The Client object has a lot of changes, we can resume this in 3 important points